-14.4.
-Idle Mode
+14.4 Idle Mode

-When the SM[2:0] bits are written to '000', the SLEEP instruction makes the MCU enter Idle mode, stopping the CPU but allowing the SPI, USART, Analog Comparator, 2-wire Serial Interface, Timer/ Counters, Watchdog, and the interrupt system to continue operating.
-This sleep mode basically halts $clk{CPU}$ and $clk{FLASH}$ , while allowing the other clocks to run.
+When the SM[2:0] bits are written to '000', the SLEEP instruction makes the MCU enter Idle mode, stopping the CPU but allowing the SPI, USART, analog comparator, two-wire serial interface, timer/ counters, watchdog, and the interrupt system to continue operating.
+This Sleep mode basically halts clk{CPU} and clk{FLASH}, while allowing the other clocks to run.

-Idle mode enables the MCU to wake up from external triggered interrupts as well as internal ones like the Timer Overflow and USART Transmit Complete interrupts.
-If wake-up from the Analog Comparator interrupt is not required, the Analog Comparator can be powered down by setting the ACD bit in the Analog Comparator Control and Status Register - ACSR.
+The Idle mode enables the MCU to wake-up from external triggered interrupts as well as internal ones like the timer overflow and USART transmit complete interrupts.
+If wake-up from the analog comparator interrupt is not required, the analog comparator can be powered-down by setting the ACD bit in the Analog Comparator Control and Status Register - ACSR.
 This will reduce power consumption in Idle mode.

-14.5.
-ADC Noise Reduction Mode
+14.5 ADC Noise Reduction Mode

-When the SM[2:0] bits are written to '001', the SLEEP instruction makes the MCU enter ADC Noise Reduction mode, stopping the CPU but allowing the ADC, the external interrupts, the 2-wire Serial Interface address watch, Timer/Counter2(1), and the Watchdog to continue operating (if enabled).
-This sleep mode basically halts clkI/O, clkCPU, and clkFLASH, while allowing the other clocks to run.
+When the SM[2:0] bits are written to '001', the SLEEP instruction makes the MCU enter ADC Noise Reduction mode, stopping the CPU but allowing the ADC, the external interrupts, the two-wire serial interface address watch, Timer/Counter(1), and the Watchdog to continue operating (if enabled).
+This sleep mode basically halts clk{I/O}, clk{CPU}, and clk{FLASH}, while allowing the other clocks to run.

 This improves the noise environment for the ADC, enabling higher resolution measurements.
 If the ADC is enabled, a conversion starts automatically when this mode is entered.
-Apart from the ADC Conversion Complete interrupt, only these events can wake up the MCU from ADC Noise Reduction mode:
+Apart from the ADC conversion complete interrupt, only these events can wake-up the MCU from ADC Noise Reduction mode:

-- External Reset
+External Reset

 - Watchdog System Reset

 - Watchdog Interrupt

 - Brown-out Reset

-- 2-wire Serial Interface address match
+- Two-wire Serial Interface Address Match

-- Timer/Counter2 interrupt
+- Timer/Counter Interrupt

-- SPM/EEPROM ready interrupt
+- SPM/EEPROM Ready Interrupt

-- External level interrupt on INT - Pin change interrupt
+- External Level Interrupt on INT

+- Pin Change Interrupt

 Note: 1.
-Timer/Counter2 will only keep running in asynchronous mode.
+Timer/Counter will only keep running in Asynchronous mode.

-8-bit Timer/Counter2 with PWM and Asynchronous Operation on page 195
+22. 8-bit Timer/Counter2 (TC2) with PWM and Asynchronous Operation

-14.6.
-Power-Down Mode
+14.6 Power-Down Mode

-When the SM[2:0] bits are written to '010', the SLEEP instruction makes the MCU enter Power-Down mode.
-In this mode, the external Oscillator is stopped, while the external interrupts, the 2-wire Serial Interface address watch, and the Watchdog continue operating (if enabled).
+When the SM[2:0] bits are written to '010', the SLEEP instruction makes the MCU enter the Power-Down mode.
+In this mode, the external oscillator is stopped, while the external interrupts, the two-wire serial interface address watch, and the Watchdog continue operating (if enabled).